 With incongruences between the member states and the IPA-countries, meeting in "joint projects" is hardly possible in a larger scale.
 The two sets of countries have different developmental objectives - the member states act for development, growth and acceleration of collaboration (proactivity) while the IPA countries act for alignment of EU policy fields, strengthening public institutions and developing procedures (compliance).
 These two agendas result in that it is difficult for actors to meet in same projects, as the funding programmes and procedures are designed for different purposes - that effectively causes frustration when actors try to establish efficient collaboration.
-If we assume 'projects' as our only format to promote thematic achievements, what is the real value added of the TSGs?
+If we assume 'projects' as our only format to promote thematic achievements, projects.
+In essence, it might be perceived as a way to take credit for other people's efforts and to appropriate the impact as one produced by the Strategy.
+So,